Me and My Girl: Plot

 Bill must make a speech in the House of Lords in coronet and "vermin"-trimmed peer's robes.
 Sally leaves, telling him to marry someone with good blood, and, in a scene inspired by Gilbert and Sullivan's Ruddigore, the portraits of Bill's ancestors awaken to remind him of his noblesse oblige.
 Bill and Sally have gained an ally in Sir John, who offers to help them by engaging a speech professor (implied to be Henry Higgins from Pygmalion) to help Sally impress the Duchess.

 Bill constantly bemoans his separation from Sally.
 Preparing another party for Bill, the Duchess realises how much Sally means to him.
 This puts her in a romantic mood, and she accepts an offer of marriage from Sir John.
-Bill, dressed in his old outrageous Cockney clothes, declares that he's going home and goes upstairs to pack.
+Bill, dressed in his old outrageous Cockney clothes, declares that he is going home and goes upstairs to pack.
 Just then, Sally astonishes everyone by arriving in an elegant gown and tiara and speaking with a perfect upper-crust accent.
-When Bill returns downstairs, Sally conceals her identity; when she reveals it, Bill is relieved and the couple gain the acceptance of the family.
+When Bill returns downstairs, Sally conceals her identity; once she reveals it, Bill is relieved and the couple gain the acceptance of the family.